Stakers-space/staking-scripts/log_monitor/README.md

 ```
 /usr/local/bin/logmonitor.sh --service "lodestarBeacon.service" --targets="/usr/local/etc/lodestarbeaconlog_patterns.txt"
 ```
 The script prints warning if any specified patter is found in the log.
-It also may process any execution action through `logmonitor_executer.sh` (see running executer section).
+It also may process any execution action through `logmonitor_executor.sh` (see running executer section).

 ### Monitoring time from previous printed log
 Simple timer that is reseted on each new line printed into the log.
 If no new line is printed within a specified time, the `logmonitor_sleeper.sh` prints warning.
-It also may process any execution action through `logmonitor_executer.sh` (see running executer section)
+It also may process any execution action through `logmonitor_executor.sh` (see running executer section)
 - Check the `logmonitor.sh` script
 ```
 curl -o- https://raw.githubusercontent.com/Stakers-space/staking-scripts/main/log_monitor/logmonitor_sleeper.sh